neobotix/RL-DP5/README.md

 6. If you want to operate the robot arm in the "Position Mode", you need to call a ROS-Service:

+	**It is always necessary to perform referencing before switching to the position mode.**

 	`rosservice call /StartPositionController "{}"`

 7. It is now not possible to jog the robot using the sliders that are available in RViz.
 In order to jog in position mode, please run the following command: